TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          string

    Description
-         Tries to clean up the output to make it XHTML compliant and a bit more.
-THIS IS NOT COMPLETE YET, but a "pilot" to see if it makes sense anyways.
+         Cleans up the output to make it XHTML compliant and a bit more.
          For now this is what is done:

-         **What it does at this point:**
+         *What it does:*

-         \- All tags (img,br,hr) is ended with "/>" - others?
+         \- All tags are ended with "/>"

          \- Lowercase for elements and attributes